 The normal course of treatment is to begin with an expander by itself for a few months.
 We will use the expander as described above to correct the narrow upper jaw and make additional room for the teeth.
 When we use an expander, the patient will often get a gap between the front two teeth.

-The gap is formed because the front two teeth is where the left and right sides of the upper jaw come together.
-When we expand the jaw and push the two sides of the jaw apart, the left and right side separate from each other at the middle of the front teeth, forming a gap.
+The gap is formed because the front two teeth are where the left and right sides of the upper jaw come together.
+When we expand the jaw and push the two sides of the jaw apart, the left and right sides separate from each other at the middle of the front teeth, forming a gap.

 Once we have had the expander in place for the acceptable amount of time (typically 6-12 months), we can remove the appliance while the patient is still in braces and continue to achieve an ideal smile and bite.

 One of the most fun and exciting parts of orthodontic treatment is that when braces patients come in for an appointment, they get to change the “color” of the braces.
 We don’t actually change the color of the braces themselves, but rather the colored rubber ties that hold the wire against the braces.

 Fortunately for our expander patients, the appliances are made purely of metal and do not require the colored rubber ties.
 Furthermore, since the appliance sits on the roof of the mouth, it is seldom seen by anyone.

 If our only concern is the narrow upper jaw and the position of the teeth is satisfactory, we will commence with the expander treatment and once complete, we will end treatment.

 As with all orthodontic treatment, we will probably use a retainer at the end of treatment to “retain” and keep our correction stable.